breastfeeding

 Benefits of Exclusive Breastfeeding

-A strong foundation of good nutrition during the initial days of life of a child is the key to a healthy brain and body.
+A strong foundation of good nutrition during the initial days of life of a child is key to a healthy brain and body and sets the foundation for lifelong health.
 Breast milk is the perfect food for the infants.
 It is safe, clean and contains antibodies which help protect against many common childhood illnesses.
 Breastmilk provides all the energy and nutrients that the infant needs.
+World Health Organization (WHO) and all other health organizations recommend exclusive breastfeeding for the first six months of life.
 For mothers, early counseling, especially during the third trimester, can greatly improve breastfeeding success.

 What Is Exclusive Breastfeeding?